introgreek/introgreek.github.io/docs/01-course_information/course-information.md

 * compose short narratives in grammatically-sound Greek based on real ancient myths
 * complete daily homework assignments to practice concepts and increase familiarity with vocabulary, paradigms, and sentence structures
 * achieve high grades on daily check-ins, weekly quizzes, and tri-semesterly exams by demonstrating your understanding of Greek morphology and syntax and applying grammatical rules
-* generate 1-2pp. written responses to articles, videos, events, and physical media like ancient coins that explore Greek grammar and Roman culture in outside-of-the-box ways